Im-Rises/GameBoyEmulator/README.md

 All the releases can be found in the link below:
 [Source code and releases](https://github.com/Im-Rises/GameBoyEmulator/releases)

-You can download the emulator using clicking to the links below depending on your operating system.
+You can download the emulator by clicking on one of the Windows or Linux images, depending on your operating system.

 ### Windows

 <a href="https://github.com/Im-Rises/GameBoyEmulator/releases/download/v0.8/GameBoyEmulator-0.8-windows.zip"><img src="https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white" alt="cmakeLogo" style="height:40px;"/></a>

-Once download make sure you have the sdl2.dll file next to the emulator .exe file), you can start the emulator by doing a drag and drop of a rom to the .exe file, it will automatically start the game.
+Once download make sure you have the `sdl2.dll` file next to the emulator .exe file, you can start the emulator by doing a drag and drop of a rom to the .exe file, it will automatically start the game.
 You can also start the emulator by typing the following command in your terminal.